Exercise in virtual reality.

 "The use of virtual reality in physiotherapy allows targeted activity in a simulated environment of a fictional world to perform activities leading to the strengthening of neural pathways.
 VR LIFE has implemented a set of exercises that significantly supports the restoration or strengthening of motor or cognitive functions and the activation of brain centres.
 Based on my professional experience, I believe in the positive impact of these exercises for each indicated patient."

-Rehabilitation doctor, head of the Department of Rehabilitation and Physical Medicine, Ostrava University Hospital
+Rehabilitation doctor, Head of the Department of Rehabilitation and Physical Medicine, Ostrava University Hospital

 "Virtual reality in medicine is dynamically expanding its scope, both in education and in medical practice.
 A great benefit is seen in neurorehabilitation, where its effect has been confirmed by numerous clinical studies.
 Virtual reality environment enriched with gaming elements is very motivating for patients and mistakes made during the exercise are immediately visible and can be corrected right away.
 Feedback control, the possibility of escalating load and high task repetition are key factors to improve motor learning and promote neuro-plastic changes in the brain.
 In addition, everyday activities can be practiced in a real-world-like environment.
 The already started cooperation of our clinic with VR VITALIS in a joint project seems to be very promising, as the combination of conventional rehabilitation and virtual reality training has proven to be beneficial for neurorehabilitation."